 Competitive music festivals were hugely popular televised events in Brazil between 1965 and 1971.
 Gil and Caetano both competed in 1967, and although they participated somewhat reluctantly, their entries were serious ones.

 Gil (accompanied by the rock band Os Mutantes) took second place with “Domingo no parque” [“Sunday in the park”], a song concerning a crime of passion on a ferris wheel ride.

 Caetano (accompanied by the Beat Boys, a group of young Argentines who were clearly influenced by the likes of the Beatles) came in fourth place with “Alegria, Alegria” [“Joy, Joy”], a song embracing images drawn from contemporary pop culture and including metaphors denouncing the violence of the military regime and social inequalities.

-Both performances were controversial, criticised by nationalists from both the left and the right, not least for using the electric guitar and keyboard, considered by many as symbols of cultural imperialism and Gil and Caetano were not ashamed by their attraction to Anglo-American rock and pop of the ’60s, revelling in the music of the likes of the Beatles, Jimi Hendrix and Bob Dylan.
+Both performances were controversial, criticised by nationalists from both the left and the right, not least for using the electric guitar and keyboard.
+These instruments were considered by many as symbols of cultural imperialism and Gil and Caetano were not ashamed by their attraction to Anglo-American rock and pop of the ’60s, revelling in the music of the likes of the Beatles, Jimi Hendrix and Bob Dylan.